-The new Airline Support Building (ASB) or cargo facility, having moved from Drainage Basin 7, is now located northeast of the intersection of North Harbor Drive and Liberator Way in drainage basin 5a.
-The facility includes an approximately 73,600 square-foot, two story warehouse building approximately 30 feet high.
-It includes outdoor loading and unloading of cargo at the front loading dock.
-On the back side of the ASB, there is a tenant provisioning truck loading area to supply trucks with food, drinks, or other equipment to take back to the terminals.
-There are multiple maintenance bays with roll up garage doors where maintenance is conducted indoors.
-Outdoor material storage includes mail carts, loading racks and other loading accessories such as wood/metal pallets, forklifts and other ground support equipment/vehicles, vehicle parts, and storage of hazardous waste accumulation in covered containers.
-Most of the hazardous materials are stored indoors within the maintenance/cargo bays.
-Stormwater runoff is captured into and treated by underground infiltration basins on the front and back side of the ASB.
-In the event the underground infiltration basins overflow, bypass is directed over a diversion weir and drains to Outfall 5a.
+Roughly half of the TNC lot and the new Airline Support Building (ASB) or cargo facility, moved from Drainage Basin 7, is now located northeast of the intersection of North Harbor Drive and Liberator Way in Drainage Basin 5a.
+The facility includes an approximately 73,600-square-foot, two-story warehouse building approximately 30 feet high.
+It includes outdoor loading and unloading of cargo at the front-loading dock.
+On the back side of the ASB, a tenant provisioning truck loading area is used to supply trucks with food, drinks, and other equipment to take back to the terminals.
+There are multiple maintenance bays with roll-up garage doors where maintenance is conducted indoors.
+Materials stored outdoors include mail carts, loading racks and other loading accessories such as wood/metal pallets, forklifts and other ground support equipment/vehicles, vehicle parts, and hazardous waste accumulation in covered containers.
+Most of the hazardous materials are stored indoors within the maintenance/cargo bays; the rest are in a locked storage box directly east of the building.
+Storm water runoff is captured in and treated by underground infiltration basins on the front and back sides of the ASB.
+If the underground infiltration basins overflow, bypass is directed over a diversion weir and drains to Outfall 5a.

-The northeastern side of Drainage Basin 6 contains a portion of the operational area for three air cargo carriers; activities performed by the cargo carriers in this area include loading/unloading cargo onto their airplanes, and container storage.
-Aircraft, vehicle, and equipment fueling, and maintenance are also conducted here.
+The northeast side of Drainage Basin 6 contains a portion of the operational area for two air cargo carriers; activities performed by the cargo carriers in this area include loading/unloading of cargo onto airplanes and container storage.
+Aircraft, vehicle, and equipment fueling, and maintenance are also conducted at this site.
 The Aircraft Fuel Storage Facility (FSF) is located on the northwest side of the drainage basin.
-There are two 1-million-gallon jet fuel ASTs within secondary containment located at the FSF, with an additional three 1-million gallon tanks being built.
+There are five 1-million-gallon jet fuel ASTs within secondary containment located at the FSF.
 This facility is equipped with a 12,000-gallon oil-water separator (OWS) plus an 8,000-gallon holding tank to treat fuel spills.
-There are also jet fuel, diesel, and gasoline loading and unloading areas with spill containment, an equipment pad with spill containment, gasoline and diesel underground storage tanks (USTs), and a foam equipment building with a 1,500-gallon AST containing a 3% aqueous foam concentrate.
-Although located on the opposite side of the runway from the FSF, Drainage Basin 6 also includes the airport Remote Fueling Facility (RFF) used to dispense fuel from the FSF to mobile aircraft refueling tanker trucks.
-The mobile refueling tanker trucks have the capacity to hold from 750 to 15,000 gallons, depending on the size of truck.
-The fuel reaches the RFF dispensers via an underground pipeline from the FSF.
-The RFF has four single-position refueler loading islands with spill containment, an OWS, one 3,000-gallon underground reclaimed fuel tank, and a 12,000-gallon capacity blind sump used to capture storm water runoff at the dispenser islands.
+There are also jet fuel, diesel, and gasoline loading and unloading areas with spill containment, an equipment pad with spill containment, gasoline and diesel underground storage tanks (USTs), and a foam equipment building with a 1,500-gallon AST containing a 3 percent aqueous foam concentrate.
+Drainage Basin 6 formerly included the airport Remote Fueling Facility (RFF), used to dispense fuel from the FSF to mobile aircraft refueling tanker trucks, but that facility has been removed because of the Terminal 1 construction.
+To replace it, the WRF in Drainage Basin 15 was built in September 2022 and is described in the Drainage Basin 15 section.
+The new facility will provide backup and supplemental aircraft fueling capability to support the proposed hydrant system.

-Just east of the FSF is the new 7,050 square-foot, one story Airport Fueling Operations (AFO) Building where indoor maintenance of Menzies fuel trucks is conducted.
-The AFO includes a parking lot, a truck movement area, two fuel truck parking areas that are bermed and sloped towards inlets installed with 100% Trash Capture Filters.
-A modified storm drain manhole just southwest of the AFO houses a Hydrocarbon Flow Filter (HFF) Oil Stop Valve Manifold System to prevent any unintentional discharges of oil from the fuel parking areas into the storm drain system.
+Just east of the FSF is the new 7,050-square-foot, one-story AFO Building where indoor maintenance of Menzies (the SAN fuel distributor) fuel trucks is conducted.
+The AFO includes a parking lot, a truck movement area, and two fuel truck parking areas that are bermed and sloped toward inlets installed with 100 percent trash capture filters.
+A modified storm drain manhole just southwest of the AFO houses a hydrocarbon flow filter (HFF) oil stop valve manifold system to prevent any unintentional discharges of oil from the fuel parking areas into the storm drain system.
 Menzies relocated to this new facility in June 2021.